PICTEC/DASH/README.md

 ### How to use

 Application works on top of basic JetPack installation.
 Python dependencies are listed in requirements.
 Other system-wide dependencies are not installed automatically - you should provide your own binaries from proper repositories.
+In particular, _please provide your own Tensorflow installation_ to utilize your available hardware well.

 Application is to be installed on `/home/nvidia/DASH`.
 Launcher script (BeamBox.desktop) can be moved to Desktop for clickable launcher.
 This demo is build of two components - GUI and proper engine.
 You may launch them separately by using appropriate scripts.
 It is advisable to use launcher as calling method for `runtime.py` is verbose.